bilal2vec/L2/NOTES.md

 -   prevent having to reallocate memory on each backwards pass
     -   clear unneeded memory as soon as you can?
 -   impl == on tensors
+-   derivative vec for broadcasted mul to a one-element tensor is 6 elements long
+    -   problem with derivatives when broadcasting
+-   ops
+    -   matmul
+        -   3 and 4d backwards don't work yet because transpose should only work on two dims
+    -   max
+    -   min
+    -   argmax
+    -   argmin
+-   fix transpose

 ### Notes